-Graduate students may request reimbursement for the following professional costs, in order of priority:
+Graduate students may request reimbursement for the following professional costs:

 Reimbursement form for: